awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-keyring.md

 If the response does not satisfies these requirements then an error MUST be collected and the next encrypted data key in the filtered set MUST be attempted.

-If the response does satisfies these requirements then OnDecrypt MUST do the following with the response:
+If the response does satisfy these requirements then OnDecrypt MUST do the following with the response:

 - set the plaintext data key on the [decryption materials](../structures.md#decryption-materials) as the response `Plaintext`.
 - immediately return the modified [decryption materials](../structures.md#decryption-materials).